bmarko98/histopathologic-cancer-detection/README.md

-# Histopathologic Cancer Detection using Deep Neural Networks
+# Histopathologic Cancer Detection using CNNs

 Tensorflow & Keras implementation of Deep Convolutional Neural Networks for classification of histopathologic slides of tissue in order to determine whether the patient has metastatic cancer or not.